-- through the scripts of class assemblies - through displays, collections of pupils' contributions, prayers, reflections, photographs, videos etc.
+- through the scripts of class assemblies - through displays, collections of pupils' contributions, prayers, reflections, photographs, videos etc. - through plans for child led collective worship being kept in RE books.

 Monitoring and Evaluation

 The school's provision of worship is evaluated to consider whether it meets the needs of all pupils and whether pupils are making progress in acquiring skills and abilities in organising and leading worship.
 This will be though: